apache/flink/docs/content/docs/ops/state/savepoints.md

 You can use the [command line client]({{< ref "docs/deployment/cli" >}}#savepoints) to *trigger savepoints*, *cancel a job with a savepoint*, *resume from savepoints*, and *dispose savepoints*.

-With Flink >= 1.2.0 it is also possible to *resume from savepoints* using the webui.
+It is also possible to *resume from savepoints* using the webui.

 ### Triggering Savepoints